 Discovery: In the context of a lawsuit, the process authorized by court rule for parties to request information from each other.
 Discovery includes depositions, interrogatories (a set of written questions) and requests to admit facts or to produce documents.
 Discovery can be very time-consuming and expensive.

 Divorce Coach: In a Collaborative Divorce, the collaboratively-trained mental health professional who offers support to a party throughout the divorce process.
 There may be a divorce coach for each party, or they may each use the same divorce coach.
+Read more about choosing who oversees your divorce.

 Ex Parte: Literally, “by one party.”
 At the beginning of a divorce case, a judge may issue an ex parte order at one party’s request establishing custody, child support, or the like, on an extremely limited basis.
 The other party must be notified of the order and given the right to object to it.
 If they do not, it becomes a temporary order.